Sustainable Development Technology Canada

 Grant in 2017

-Acceleware Ltd. is a Canadian clean-tech company focused on developing innovative technologies for the oil and gas industry, specifically in heavy oil and oil sands production.
-It operates through two main segments: Radio Frequency (RF) Heating and High-Performance Computing.
-The RF Heating segment is dedicated to the development of RF XL, a patented low-cost, low-carbon production technology that aims to significantly reduce greenhouse gas emissions and environmental impact while enhancing extraction efficiency.
-This technology does not require water or solvents and features a flexible, small physical footprint.
-The High-Performance Computing segment provides advanced software solutions, including seismic imaging tools and electromagnetic modeling applications, along with consulting and training services.
-Acceleware is committed to promoting cleaner energy production and has partnered with the Saa Dene Group to enhance the adoption of its technologies while aligning with environmental and Indigenous values.
-Founded in 2004 and headquartered in Calgary, Acceleware is positioned at the intersection of technology and sustainability in the energy sector.
+Acceleware Ltd. is a Canadian clean-tech company focused on developing innovative technologies for the oil and gas sector, specifically in heavy oil and oil sands production.
+The company operates through two main segments: Radio Frequency (RF) Heating and High-Performance Computing (HPC).
+Acceleware's RF Heating technology, known as RF XL, is designed to provide a low-cost, low-carbon solution for oil extraction that minimizes environmental impact, eliminates greenhouse gas emissions, and does not require water or solvents.
+The HPC segment offers advanced computational software solutions, including tools for electromagnetic modeling and seismic imaging, which enhance oil exploration and reservoir characterization.
+Founded in 2004 and headquartered in Calgary, Acceleware aims to support a transition towards cleaner energy production while improving economic performance in the energy sector.
+The company collaborates with Indigenous groups to promote sustainable practices that respect land and water.

 waterStrider Treatment